ZiadElraggal/ZiadElraggal/README.md

 ## 🔍 **What I’m Currently Working On:**

 - 🌱 Learning **Machine Learning** and **Deep Learning** with Python(Jupyter)
-- 🚀 Building an emotional detection model for game interactions
+- 🚀 Building a fall detection appliation based on a machine learning model
 - 🛠️ Developing a backend API for **chart generation** using FastAPI and Python
-- 🤖 Experimenting with **facial expression recognition**
+- 🤖 Experimenting with **React Native and Machine Learning**

 ---